linhnnle/atrophy_prediction_unet/README.md

-# stroke_prediction_Unet
+# atrophy_prediction_Unet
-The Unet model used in our JAMA open paper: https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2762679
+The Unet model used to predict future atrophy

 The data needs to be converted to .hdf5 format with input and output in separate hdf5 file.
 The data need to be strucured as the "data" folder showed.
 The current main.py should be excutable if the GPU and environment setting is correct.

-Contact yannanyu@stanford.edu if you have any questions.